-Heat the bearings to a uniform temperature no higher than 250° F (120° C) and slide the bearings onto the shaft, one at a time, until they are fully seated.
+Heat the bearings to a uniform temperature no higher than 250° F (120° C), and slide the bearings onto the shaft, one at a time, until they are fully seated against the shaft shoulders.
 This should be done quickly, in one continuous motion, to prevent the bearings from cooling and sticking on the shaft.